-ONNX (Open Neural Network Exchange) was established in December 2017 as an open source format for machine learning models (Deep Learning and traditional ML).
-Backed by support from over 20 industry leading companies including Microsoft, Facebook, Amazon, Intel, NVIDIA, and more, ONNX provides data scientists with the choice to select the right tools for their task, and offers software and hardware developers a common standard to build optimizations on.
+ONNX was established in December 2017 as an open source format for machine learning models (deep learning and traditional ML).
+Backed by support from over 20 industry leading companies including Microsoft, Facebook, Amazon, Intel, NVIDIA, and more, ONNX provides data scientists with the choice to select the right tools for their task and offers software and hardware developers a common standard to build optimizations on.

-Henry Zeng is a principal program manager in the Cloud AI Group at Microsoft, where he works with engineering team, partners and customers to ensure the success of ML platform.
-He has been in AI and data area for more than 10 years from database, NoSQL, Hadoop ecosystem, machine learning to deep learning.
-Prior to this role, he was the lead AI solution architect in Microsoft China working with partners and customer to land AI solutions in manufactory, retail, education and public service etc with Microsoft AI offerings.
-Henry holds a MS in computer science from Wuhan University.
+Henry Zeng is a principal program manager on the AI platform team at Microsoft, where he works with the engineering team, partners, and customers to ensure AzureML is the best ML platform in the cloud.
+He’s been in the AI and data area for more than 14 years in areas such as database, big data, machine learning, and deep learning.
+Previously, he was the lead AI solution architect at Microsoft China, where he worked with partners and customers to land AI solutions in manufactory, retail, finance, education, and public service.
+Henry holds an MS in computer science from Wuhan University.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org